michalp0lak/Selgen/README.md

 ### Getting started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Project is not prepared for deployment in live system.
+These instructions will lead you to copy project and deeploy on your local machine for your use.

 ### Platform
 Project is developed in **Python 3** programming language.
 At this moment I expect that analysis will be executed on server with *Windows10* OS.
 So at this moments all instructions stand for *Windows10* OS.

 ### Prerequisities
-1. As a first download python version **3.6.X** [on python official website](https://www.python.org/downloads/) and install python by following instructions for example [on this website](https://realpython.com/installing-python/#windows)
+1. As a first install Python up to date version (not older than **3.8.X**) from the Microsoft Store.
+Or download python [on python official website](https://www.python.org/downloads/) and install python by following instructions for example [on this website](https://realpython.com/installing-python/#windows).
-2. Download *Anaconda Data Science platform* from [official website](https://www.anaconda.com/distribution/#windows), Python **3.X** version and follow installation instructions [https://docs.anaconda.com/anaconda/install/windows/](https://docs.anaconda.com/anaconda/install/windows/)

 ### Deployment
-1. As a first python **virtualenv** package is needed.
-Open *Anaconda prompt* terminal and execute `pip install virtualenv`
+1. As a first python **virtualenv** package is required.
+Open *command-line interpreter (cmd.exe)* terminal and execute `py -m pip install --user virtualenv`
-2. Continue with *Anaconda prompt* terminal and create folder were your project will be located, execute command `mkdir your/project/path/....` and navigate terminal into this folder `cd your/project/path/....`
+2. In *cmd* terminal and create folder were your project will be located, execute command `mkdir your/project/path/....` and navigate terminal into this folder `cd your\project\path\....`
-3. Create python virtual enviroment with command `virtualenv selgenvir`
+3. Create python virtual enviroment with command `python -m venv selgen`
-4. Download zipped selgen project from github repository [https://github.com/PolakMichalMLT/Selgen](https://github.com/PolakMichalMLT/Selgen) with green button *Clone or download* and *Download ZIP* option.
+4. Download zipped selgen project from github repository [https://github.com/UPOL-Plant-phenotyping-research-group/Selgen](https://github.com/UPOL-Plant-phenotyping-research-group/Selgen) with green button *Clone or download* and *Download ZIP* option.
-5. Unzip downloaded zip file to *your/project/path/selgenvir/Lib/site-packages/*
+5. Unzip downloaded zip file to *your/project/path/selgen/Lib/site-packages/*
-6. Navigate *Anaconda prompt* terminal to project folder with `cd your/project/path/....`.
-Activate virtual enviroment with `selgenvir\Scripts\activate`
+6. Navigate *cmd* terminal to project folder with `cd your\project\path\....`.
+Activate virtual enviroment with `.\selgen\Scripts\activate`
-7. Navigate *Anaconda prompt* terminal to *your/project/path/selgenvir/Lib/site-packages/Selgen-master* folder.
-Install project requirements `pip install selgen_requirements.txt`
+7. Navigate *cmd* terminal to *your\project\path\selgen\Lib\site-packages\Selgen-master* folder.
+Install project requirements `pip install -r requirements.txt`

 ### Execution of analysis
-1. Create folder with images from experiment for processing
+1. Create folder with images of experiment for processing
 2. Setup project **global variables**.
-In folder *your/project/path/selgenvir/Lib/site-packages/Selgen-master* open file **selgen_global.py** in some text editor and define:
+In folder *your/project/path/selgen/Lib/site-packages/Selgen-master* open file **selgen_global.py** in some text editor and define:
    - *path* as directory of folder from *step 1*
-   - *etalon_path* as *your/project/path/selgenvir/Lib/site-packages/Selgen-master/etalon.mat*
-3. Navigate *Anaconda prompt* terminal to *your/project/path/selgenvir/Lib/site-packages/Selgen-master*
+3. Navigate *cmd* terminal to *your\project\path\selgenvir\Lib\site-packages\Selgen-master*
-4. In *Anaconda prompt* terminal execute analysis with `python selgen_execution.py`
+4. In *cmd* terminal execute analysis with `python selgen_analysis.py`

 #### Output of analysis
 - all results are located in *path* from **selgen_global.py** file